Liz Kirkwood, Executive Director

 Fun fact: To mark certain sentimental milestones, our family has made a point of swimming together in all five Great Lakes in deliberate succession.

-Jim Olson, Founder and President
+Jim Olson, Founder and Senior Legal Advisor

 Jim Olson has nearly 40 years of experience as an environmental, water, and public interest law advocate and champion, dedicated to protecting waters and ecosystems in the Great Lakes Basin.
 Jim currently contributes to FLOW’s legal and policy work, including policy analyses, law review articles, comments, reports, and other publications.
 He also speaks on behalf of the organization through presentations, lectures, and panel discussions.
 Read more here.